 Dance Films Association encourages New York City high school student to create dance films in conjunction with the annual Dance on Camera Festival co-presented by the Film Society of Lincoln Center.
 DFA features the jury’s selected films at a special student film program during the festival, moderated in years past by Ellen Bar, and the top film selection screens in the Main Slate at Lincoln Center!
 Alongside the submission process, Dance Films Association facilitates workshops with different high schools and organizations to introduce budding filmmakers to the genre of dance film.
-Past workshops have taken place at The Beacon School and Frank Sinatra School of the Arts.

 Daniel Hayek, Director of Education and Community at Vimeo